 An in-depth exploration of Italy’s inimitable history, landscapes, and art.

-Mount Vesuvius – Vesuvius may look tame now, but this infamous volcano reshaped the ancient world.
+Mount Vesuvius – Vesuvius may be tame now, but this infamous volcano reshaped the ancient world

 Italy’s influence is immense.